 Here you can see some of the exciting things we have planned for our year 4 children.
-Use this section of the website to keep up-to-date with key dates for your diary and also access important documents such as medium term plans, letters, homework and other announcements.
+You can use this section of the website to keep up-to-date with key dates for your diary and access important documents such as long-term plans, newsletters, and other announcements.

-Over the course of the year, children in year 4 will be exposed to a range of fantastic core texts during our English lessons, including: Journey by Aaron Becker, Krindlekrax by Phillip Ridley and S.F Said’s fantastic Varjak Paw.
+Over the course of the year, children in year 4 will be exposed to a range of fantastic core texts during our English lessons, including: The Great Kapok Tree by Lynne Cherry, The suitcase Kid by Jacqueline Wilson, Grimms’ Fairy Tales by The Brothers Grimm, and Howl’s Moving Castle by Diana Wynne Jones.
 We use these amazing texts in order to expose children to written language of a high quality and as a stimulus for their own written outcomes.